Acute Kidney InjurySkip to the navigation

 - You have a long-term health problem such as kidney or liver disease, diabetes, high blood pressure, heart failure, or obesity.

 - You are already very ill and are in the hospital or intensive care (ICU).
-Heart or belly surgery or a bone marrow transplant can make you more likely to have kidney failure.
+Heart or belly surgery or a bone marrow transplant can make you more likely to have kidney problems.

 What are the symptoms?

-- Little or no urine when you urinate.
+- Little or no urine when you try to urinate.

 - Swelling, especially in your legs and feet.